facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `EXTMATCH` enables extended pattern matching.
 This includes special pattern lists such as `+(...)`, `*(...)`, `?(...)`, etc. See the [syntax overview](#syntax) for more information.

-Alternatively `EXTGLOB` will also be accepted.
-Both flags are exactly the same and are provided as a convenience in case the user finds one more intuitive than the other.

 #### fnmatch.BRACE, fnmatch.B {: #fnmatchbrace}

 `BRACE` enables Bash style brace expansion: `a{b,{c,d}}` --> `ab ac ad`.
 Brace expansion is applied before anything else.
 When applied, a pattern will be expanded into multiple patterns.
 Each pattern will then be parsed separately.